 Drawbacks of Tramontina Clad Tri-Ply

-While overall we really, really like Tramontina Tri-Ply Clad cookware, no cookware is perfect, and the Tramontina is no exception.
+While overall we really like Tramontina Tri-Ply Clad cookware, no cookware is perfect.
+Here's what we don't like about the Tramontina Tri-Ply Clad cookware:

 - Most sets have standard piece sizes, which means smallish skillets and sauce pans.
 The sets we recommend have larger pieces than most sets you'll find from any brand.